-You’ve seen them on buffet tables, at Southern Sunday supper spreads, and in just about every portrayal of a 1950s cocktail party ever.
+You’ve seen them on buffet tables, at New Year’s Eve dinner table spreads, and in just about every portrayal of a 1950s cocktail party ever.
 Deviled eggs are a classic starter dish that, for people who like eggs, is magical.

 For those who don’t know, deviled eggs – also known as Russian eggs, dressed eggs, or simply stuffed eggs – are a dish made from hard-boiled eggs that have had their yolks scooped out.
 The yolks are then mixed with mayo and spices and piped back into the whites and served.
 (The word “deviled” comes from the fact that spices are used to make the filling “spicy” … a term which we use lightly when you consider the primary spice agents are usually mustard or red and black pepper.)

 On the surface, this might seem atrocious to some, but hear us out.
 We have found the best deviled egg recipe perhaps on the planet, and it comes to us from Crack Shack, a California-based bastion of poultry goodness with its first non-California outpost in Las Vegas (where we experienced these eggs).

 And what makes these eggs so special?
 Bacon.
 Lots and lots of bacon.
 Need we say more?